bright/new-www/content/blog/managing-decimals-in-pos-bill-splitting-for-restaurants.md

 * **Use arbitrary precision types**

 Many programming languages offer data types that handle decimals with greater precision.
 In **Java**, for instance, `BigDecimal` is a highly recommended option for monetary calculations, as it provides control over rounding and allows exact calculations without floating-point errors.
-Similarly, **Python**'s decimal type offers a way to handle monetary values precisely.
+Similarly, **Python**'s `Decimal` type offers a way to handle monetary values precisely.

 * **Control over rounding**